+https://commons.wikimedia.org/wiki/ File:Conceptual_Diagram-Example.svg

-https://commons.wikimedia.org/wiki/ File:Conceptual\Diagram\-\Example.svg team members or small groups to gather in conference rooms for presentations.
+If your audience is relatively small then using physical, not electronic, charts, graphs, diagrams, and maps may be a good option.
+Prior to social distancing regulations it was common for team members or small groups to gather in conference rooms for presentations.
 In such a closed setting, physical charts, graphs, diagrams, and maps are effective in allowing the audience to collaborate with the speaker.
 Charts, graphs, and diagrams should always be related to what you are presenting.
 When using them, stand to the side of your aids while facing the audience.